-Borrowings are initially recognised at their fair value, net of any transaction costs incurred.
-Any difference between the amount received and the repayment value is recognised in the income statement during the period of repayment using the effective interest rate method, classifying financial liabilities as measured subsequently at amortised cost.
+Borrowings are initially recognised at their fair value, net of the transaction costs that they may have incurred.
+Any difference between the amount received and the repayment value is recognised in the income statement during the period of repayment using the effective interest rate method.